About Us

 I’m a recovering professional soprano who, after relocating from Washington, DC to Acton, MA, is starting a brand-new creative chapter.
 The Fab Lab is my happiest place—a space to help folks live artfully, authentically, and colorfully.

-I first learned to sew in Home Ec back in the late 80s and spent my teen years futzing on my mom’s machine—making my own clothes and “classy” décor for my room.
-Fast-forward to 2024, when I stumbled into modern quilting and thought: I bet I could do that.
-About a week later, I found my late mom’s sewing machine tucked in a closet and taught myself to quilt.
+I first learned to sew in Home Ec class back in the late 80s, and spent my teen years futzing on my mom’s machine—making my own clothes and “classy” décor for my room.
+Fast-forward to 2024, when I stumbled onto modern quilting and thought: I bet I could do that.
+About a week later, I discovered my late mom’s sewing machine tucked in the back of a closet and taught myself to quilt.
 Perfect timing.

 Many mistakes—and many friends—later, I rediscovered my love of fabric, color, and creating unique and beautiful things that are literally stitched with love.
 More importantly, I revived my struggling inner artist, who desperately needed a fresh outlet (and a whole lot more fun!).